myseq/myseq.github.io/README.md

 # myseq.github.io
-MySeq main site at GiHub.
+This site is fully edited by VI _manually_.

 Here's the the place where I maintain all the source codes for the myseq's main site.